cam244-Gooby/A02/README.md

 git remote add origin https://github.com/yourusername/yourrepository.git

-Stage and commit your files:
+Stage and commit your files

-Push changes to GitHub:
+Push changes to GitHub

-git push -u origin main

-Step 7: Working with Branches and Merging
+Step 7:Branches and Merging

-Create a new branch:
+Create a new branch

-Make changes, commit, and push:
+Make changes, commit, and push

-Merge the branch into the main branch:
+Merge the branch into the main branch

-Resolve any Merge Conflict manually if needed.

-Push the merged changes:
+Push the merged changes

-Step 8: Cloning a Repository

-In WebStorm, select Get from VCS.

-Enter the GitHub repository URL and clone it.

-Use git pull to fetch the latest changes:

-Step 9: Fetching and Pulling Changes

-To fetch the latest changes without merging:

-To fetch and merge changes:

-git pull origin main

 Part 2: Glossary

-Branch: A separate line of development within a repository.
+**Branch**: A separate line of development within a repository.

-Clone: A copy of a Git repository stored on a local machine.
+**Clone**: A copy of a Git repository stored on a local machine.

-Commit: A recorded snapshot of changes in a repository.
+**Commit**: A recorded snapshot of changes in a repository.

-Fetch: The process of retrieving changes from a remote repository without merging them.
+**Fetch**: The process of retrieving changes from a remote repository without merging them.

-GIT: A distributed version control system for tracking changes in source code.
+**GIT**: A distributed version control system for tracking changes in source code.

-GitHub: A web-based platform for hosting and managing Git repositories.
+**GitHub**: A web-based platform for hosting and managing Git repositories.

-Merge: The process of combining changes from different branches.
+**Merge**: The process of combining changes from different branches.

-Merge Conflict: A conflict that occurs when changes from different branches affect the same file in incompatible ways.
+**Merge** Conflict: A conflict that occurs when changes from different branches affect the same file in incompatible ways.

-Push: Sending committed changes to a remote repository.
+**Push**: Sending committed changes to a remote repository.

-Pull: Fetching changes from a remote repository and merging them into the local branch.
+**Pull**: Fetching changes from a remote repository and merging them into the local branch.

-Remote: A version of a repository stored on a server, like GitHub.
+**Remote**: A version of a repository stored on a server, like GitHub.

-Repository: A storage location for a project's files and version history.
+**Repository**: A storage location for a project's files and version history.

 References